On the $p$-adic theory of local models: The test function conjecture

 and define the Galois equivariant nearby cycles functor $[\underline{\Gamma}\backslash\Psi_{\calG}]:=[\underline \Gamma\backslash i]^*R[\underline \Gamma \backslash j]_*(\str)$ in analogy to \eqref{eq:adic_nearby_cycles}.
 Consider the quotient map $v\co \Hk_{\calG, \bar k}\to [\underline{\Gamma}\backslash\Hk_{\calG, \bar k}]$.
 We claim that the map $v^*[\underline{\Gamma}\backslash\Psi_{\calG}](\mathrm{Sat}(V))\to \Psi_{\calG}(\mathrm{Sat}(V))$ induced by base change is an isomorphism.

-Note that we can not apply the base change theorem directly because $j$ is not quasi-compact and $\Gamma$ is only profinite.
-Instead, we apply constant term functors, which commute with arbitrary base change: By finite étale descent, we may and do assume that $G$ is quasi-split and residually split, so that every $\breve{F}$-Borel descends to $F$.
-Using the conservativity of constant term functors, see \Cref{prop_conservative_constant_term}, we see again as in \Cref{ULA_nearby_cycles} that the equivariant integral extension $R[\underline{\Gamma}\backslash j]_*\on{Sat}(V)$ is ULA over $[\underline{\Gamma}\backslash\Spd O_{\bbC_p}]$.
+Note that we cannot apply the base change theorem directly because $j$ is not quasi-compact and $\Gamma$ is only profinite.
+Instead, we apply the constant term functor, which commutes with arbitrary base change: By finite étale descent, we may replace $F$ by an unramified, finite Galois extension (hence, also $\Gamma$ by the corresponding normal subgroup of finite index) and assume that $G$ is quasi-split and residually split.
+So, every $\breve{F}$-Borel descends to $F$.
+Using the conservativity of the constant term functor, see \Cref{prop_conservative_constant_term}, we see again as in \Cref{ULA_nearby_cycles} that the equivariant integral extension $R[\underline{\Gamma}\backslash j]_*\on{Sat}(V)$ is ULA over $[\underline{\Gamma}\backslash\Spd O_{\bbC_p}]$.
 In particular, so is its pullback to $\Spd O_{\bbC_p}$, which implies by \Cref{ULA_nearby_cycles} that it equals $Rj_*(\on{Sat}(V)|_{\Spd \bbC_p})$.
 Restricting to geometric special fibers implies the claim.

 It formally follows from \Cref{sec:comp-etale-cohom-1-derived-categories-of-hecke-stacks-are-isomorphic} and the construction of derived categories of $\Lambda$-sheaves that the comparison functor \eqref{comparison_functor:eq} induces an equivalence